“So…how are we going to proceed with this plan?” Kenny whispered Joanne’s way when he passed by her.

 “James, we all have cell phones.
 And not to mention you have a watch on your hand.
-Besides, would you want to rob your mom the chance of talking to her daughter in law?
+Besides, would you want to rob your mom of the chance of talking to her daughter-in-law?
 You can talk to Caitlin anytime.”

 “How come Jacky can…”

-Jacky couldn’t take anymore and ends up leaning on Joanne for support.
-He has been trying to suppress his laughter but couldn’t believe his brother would go to such extreme for Caitlin.
-Joanne’s handing him a glass of water now since he just choked.
+Jacky couldn’t take anymore and ended up leaning on Joanne for support.
+He had been trying to suppress his laughter but couldn’t believe his brother would go to such extremes for Caitlin.
+Joanne was handing him a glass of water now since he just choked.

-“Dad, give him what he wants before I choke to death,” Jacky speaks up, finally regaining himself.
-His voice’s a bit hoarse but still understandable.
+“Dad, give him what he wants before I choke to death,” Jacky spoke up, finally regaining himself.
+His voice was a bit hoarse but still understandable.

-Mr. Chu sighs out and nods.
+Mr. Chu sighed out and nodded.
 “All right.
 Go.”

-Jacky turns to Calvin.
+Jacky turned to Calvin.
 “Sorry, switch seats.
-I advice you to sit next to Xiao Qiao though since you won’t be able to eat anything with watching James and Caitlin.”
+I advise you to sit next to Xiao Qiao though since you won’t be able to eat anything with watching James and Caitlin.”

-James has already gotten up from his seat and has been making his way to this side of the table.
-He’s by Calvin’s chair now but remembers to leave room so Calvin can get up.
-Calvin does as he was told and decides to listen to Jacky, taking the seat next to Joyce.
+James had already gotten up from his seat and had been making his way to Jacky’s side of the table.
+He was standing by Calvin’s chair but remembered to leave enough room so Calvin could get up.
+Calvin did as he was told and decided to listen to Jacky, taking the seat next to Joyce.

-“Since we’re finally happy now,” Jacky says.
+“Since we’re finally happy,” Jacky said.
 “Can we eat in peace, everyone?”

 © Sunday, September 13th, 2009